Hainault Forest

 Pyronia tithonus

-The Gatekeeper is a common butterfly that flies during summer.
-The sexes are easy to tell apart because males have distinctive dark bars on the forewings.
-The larger female is usually lighter in colour.
-This species is also known as the 'Hedge Brown'.
+The Gatekeeper is a common butterfly that is active during the summer.
+The males and females can be easily distinguished, as males have notable dark bars on their forewings.
+Generally, the larger female tends to be lighter in colour.
+This butterfly is also referred to as the 'Hedge Brown.'

 #